-Other known unmappable or poorly sequenced regions can be specified for exclusion with the -x option.
+Other known unmappable, variable, or poorly sequenced regions can be excluded with the -x/-exclude option.
 This option can be used more than once to exclude several BED files listing different sets of regions.
-For example, "excludable" regions of poor mappability have been precalculated by others and are available from the UCSC FTP Server (see here for hg19).
+For example, regions of poor mappability have been precalculated by others and are available from the UCSC FTP Server (see here for hg19).

 If there are many small excluded/inaccessible regions in the genome, then small, less-reliable antitarget bins would be squeezed into the remaining accessible regions.
-The -s option tells the script to ignore short regions that would otherwise be excluded as inaccessible, allowing larger antitarget bins to overlap them.
+The -s option ignores short regions that would otherwise be excluded, allowing larger antitarget bins to overlap them.